smaldeniya/support_wheel_of_fate/README.md

  - Maven has used as the build too.
+ - To run this locally you need to update mongo url in "src/main/resources/default.config.properties"
  - This implementation store Engineer details and Schedule for a day in MongoDB collections called 'engineer' and 'day_schedule'
  - DB feature has been implemented using repository design pattern and queries has implemented as specifications.
  - This implementation consist of AWS lambda handler function, so once the jar is built, you can upload it to AWS Lambda and configure it to a REST API using API manager.